cheat-sheets/business-strategy-cheat-sheet/README.md

 over the complete demand)

-**Vertical differentiation** - given equal prices, every consumer would choose product A over product B (e.g. iPhones with different storage size) **Horizontal differentiation** - given equal prices, some consumers would choose product A whereas others would choose product B (e.g. iPhones of different color)
+**Vertical differentiation** - given equal prices, every consumer would choose product A over product B (e.g. iPhones with different storage size).

+**Horizontal differentiation** - given equal prices, some consumers would choose product A whereas others would choose product B (e.g. iPhones of different color).

 Differentiation fixes Bertrand paradox - firms take different segments of the market and don't compete in prices.

 Strategies of taking share of the market:

-- **Cost Leadership** - low-cost relative to competitors as strategic main theme
+- **Cost Leadership** - low-cost relative to competitors as strategic main theme:
   - Efficient-scale facilities
   - Rigorous cost reductions from experience
   - Avoidance of marginal customer accounts